 - One tablespoon of dish soap – Any type is fine!

-- 0.5 Tablespoon glycerin – This is was strengthens your bubbles!
+- 0.5 Tablespoon glycerin – This is what strengthens your bubbles!

 - Step 1 – Stir all of your ingredients together in the glass cup.